matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 This selection will reflect the decay channel described above._ -->

 Once the data is in Awkward arrays, additional selections need to be applied before it can be analyzed.
-Only physics object of adequate quality are kept for further analysis and those should reconstruct the topology of interest.
+Only physics objects of adequate quality are kept for further analysis and those should reconstruct the topology of interest.
 In this particular case, due to the decay of the Higgs boson to two leptons, the data selected contain four charged leptons grouped in two opposite flavor lepton pairs (so that the total charge is zero, as the Higgs and the $Z$-bosons are electrically neutral).
 Additionally, in order to compare various kinds of simulated data, the events need to be normalized/weighted given their relative appearance in reality and the amount of actual data collected by the experiment.